PeterCamilleri/ruby_sscanf/README.md

 The supported format field values are:
 <br>
+* a,e,f,g,A,E,F,G - Scan for an (optionally signed) floating point or scientific notation number.
 * b - Scan for an (optionally signed) binary number with an optional leading '0b' or '0B'.
 * c - Grab the next character.
 If a positive width is specified, grab width